 + + + News + + +

-The next meeting of Birch Parish Council will be held on Tuesday 4th July at 7-30pm, in Birch Memorial Hall.
+The Parish Council does not meet in August.
+The next meeting of Birch Parish Council will be held on Tuesday 5th September at 7-30pm, in Birch Memorial Hall.

 Recycling and Refuse Collections in Birch - Changes w.e.f.
 20th June

-Colchester Borough Council is introducing major changes in recycling and refuse collections with effect from 20th June 2017.
-Arrangements for Birch residents are as follows:
+Colchester Borough Council has introduced major changes in recycling and refuse collections.
+From 20th June 2017 the arrangements for Birch residents are as follows:

 Key changes to black bag (i.e. non-recyclable) waste collections:

-- Black bag (i.e. non-recyclable) waste will be collected only fortnightly.
+- Black bag (i.e. non-recyclable) waste is now collected only fortnightly.

-- There will be a limit of 3 black bags of rubbish per household, per collection.
+- There is a limit of 3 black bags of rubbish per household, per collection.

-- There will no free issue of black bags.
-Residents will have to supply their own.
+- There will be no free issue of black bags.
+Residents have to supply their own.

-The normal collection day in Birch will continue to be Tuesday and food waste will continue to be collected weekly.
+The normal collection day in Birch continues to be Tuesday and food waste continues to be collected weekly.

-In 'blue weeks' there will be collections of black bag waste and of glass and cans for recycling.
+In 'blue weeks' there are collections of black bag waste and of glass and cans for recycling.

-In 'green weeks' there will be recycling collections of paper and card, clothes and textiles, mixed plastics and garden waste.
+In 'green weeks' there are recycling collections of paper and card, clothes and textiles, mixed plastics and garden waste.